Higher-order illative combinatory logic: Illative systems

-It is obvious that $\Gamma_0, u \notforces_{\M} t_0$, i.e. $\Gamma_0 \notin \varsigma([t_0]_{\beta\eta})$, because $\Gamma_0 \notproves_{\I} t_0$.
+It is obvious that $\Gamma_0, u \notforces_{\M} t_0$, i.e., $\Gamma_0 \notin \varsigma([t_0]_{\beta\eta})$, because $\Gamma_0 \notproves_{\I} t_0$.
 Clearly, we also have $\Gamma_0, u \forces_{\M} t$ for all $t \in \Gamma_0$.
 This proves the theorem. \end{proof}

 \begin{remark} Note one subtlety here.
 The above theorem does not imply that $\I_0$ or $\I_\omega$ is consistent.
-This is because we allow trivial Kripke models, i.e. ones such that $\varsigma(X) = \Sc$ for any $X \in \C$, and it is not obvious that nontrivial ones exist.
+This is because we allow trivial Kripke models, i.e., ones such that $\varsigma(X) = \Sc$ for any $X \in \C$, and it is not obvious that nontrivial ones exist.
 Indeed, if we dropped the restriction $s \in \varsigma(L X)$ in condition~(\ref{r:ikm_1}) in Definition~\ref{r:def_ikm}, then all illative Kripke models would be trivial.
 To see this, let $X \in \C$ and $s \in \Sc$ be arbitrary and consider the element $\Y \in \C$ defined by the equation $\Y = \Y \supset X$.
 Note that dropping $s \in \varsigma(L X)$ in condition~(\ref{r:ikm_1}) in Definition~\ref{r:def_ikm} means dropping $s \in \varsigma(H X)$ in condition~(\ref{r:cond_supset_illat_01}) in Fact~\ref{r:fact_supset_illat}.
 For any $s' \ge s$ we obviously have $s' \in \varsigma(\Y \supset X)$ whenever $s' \in \varsigma(\Y)$.
 By condition~(\ref{r:cond_supset_illat_02}) in Fact~\ref{r:fact_supset_illat} we conclude that $s' \in \varsigma(X)$ whenever $s' \in \varsigma(\Y)$.
 Therefore, by condition~(\ref{r:cond_supset_illat_01}) in Fact~\ref{r:fact_supset_illat}, we have $s \in \varsigma(\Y)$.
 Hence, $s \in \varsigma(\Y \supset X)$ as well, so again $s \in \varsigma(X)$.
 Thus $\varsigma(X) = \Sc$.
 This argument is essentially Curry's paradox. \end{remark}

-We also conjecture that $\I_\omega^c$ is complete w.r.t one-state classical illative models, but the proof would be more difficult than the completeness proof given above.
 For convenience of reference we state the following simple fact about one-state classical illative models for $\I_\omega^c$, as we will be constructing such a model in the next section.
 Recall that for a classical illative model with a single state~$s$, the set~$\Ts$ of true elements is defined by $\Ts = \{ X \in \C \;|\; s \in \varsigma(X) \}$.

 \begin{fact} For a one-state classical illative model for $\I_\omega^c$ the conditions on $\varsigma$ may be reformulated as follows: \begin{enumerate} \item if $L X \in \Ts$ and for all $Z \in \C$ such that $X Z \in \Ts$ we have $Y Z \in \Ts$, then $\Xi X Y \in \Ts$, \item if $\Xi X Y \in \Ts$ then for all $Z \in \C$ such that $X Z \in \Ts$ we have $Y Z \in \Ts$, \item if $L X \in \Ts$ and for all $Z \in \C$ such that $X Z \in \Ts$ we have $H(Y Z) \in \Ts$, then $H(\Xi X Y) \in \Ts$, \item if $L X \in \Ts$, and either $L Y \in \Ts$ or there is no $Z \in \C$ such that $X Z \in \Ts$, then $L(F X Y) \in \Ts$, \item if $X \in \Ts$ then $H X \in \Ts$, \item $L H \in \Ts$, \item $L A_\tau \in \Ts$ for $\tau \in \B$. \end{enumerate} \end{fact}